silvidelgadillo/sprint-4-project/stress_test/README.md

 # Conclusions

 For some reason regarding the memory, when scaling to two models using GPU, the model containers failed and closed.
-I didn't deep dive into that issue.
-In any case, I leave the locust reports for them in the respective folder.

-On the other hand without scaling, the benefits of using GPU vs using CPU increased noticeably as the test became more demanding, but not as much when the test was light.
-When using 10 users and 1 in spawn rate, the response time decreased by ~25% using GPU.
-I think this is due to the limits that Flask or gunicorn impose in reducing the response time.
+On the other hand, without scaling the benefits of using GPU vs CPU slightly increased as the test became more demanding (10% of increase), with a mean improvement of the response time of approximately 45% using GPU (using 90%ile for calculation).
+I think this is a low value, given that in Sprint Project 3 when changing from CPU to GPU I've seen decreases in processing time of about 10x or more.
+My guess here is that Flask, redis or gunicorn impose limits when reducing the response time, but I really don't know.

-Regarding scaling using the CPU, globally, the response time was less than a half, which means that the API can handle more than double RPS using two model containers.
+Regarding scaling using the CPU, globally, the response time was less than a half, which means that the API can handle more than double RPS using two models.
+Furthermore, working with 2 models on CPU gives us better results than working with only 1 model on GPU (~14 RPS vs ~10 RPS respectively).